spacetelescope/nircam_calib/nircam_calib/commissioning/NRC_24_dither_pattern/NRC24_dither_offsets_README.txt

 	  (currently the (0,0) dither file needs to be hardcoded, since not all the dither patterns include a (0,0) dither)

 	- for each combination of propid / observation / filter:

+		- loop through all the exposures, and all the SCA files for each exposure

 		- match the RA,Dec of all detected sources to those in the reference catalog